FOULAB/foubot9000/README.md

 These instructions assume there already is a dedicated user for the display, and that this user has graphical autologin setup.

-0. Install runit, i3, urxvt/rxvt-unicode, and weechat.
+0. Install runit, i3, xdotool, urxvt/rxvt-unicode, and weechat.
 If provided by the distro, additionally install [hwatch](https://github.com/blacknon/hwatch).
     Urxvt must have the 256color mode enabled, like the Debian package.